moq-wg/moq-transport/draft-ietf-moq-transport.md

 - Higher object IDs are dependent on lower object IDs in the same peep.

-- If two objects are dependent on the same lower object ID, but are not dependent on each other, one ought to assigned the same peep as the lower ID, but the other ought to be in a different peep.
-The second peep would ideally have a lower priority than the one with two objects.
+- If two objects are dependent on the same lower object ID, but are not dependent on each other, the higher priority Object ought to be included in the same peep as the lower object ID, and the other Object ought to be in a different peep.

 - There often multiple assignment schemes that meet these conditions.
 Original publishers ought to choose an assignment that minimizes the number